MaxDreisbach/Droplet-PIFu/README.md

 - Download network weights and create checkpoints folder
 - OR train the network on new data (see below)
 - Run eval.py
-- Open .obj file of reconstructed interface in Meshlab, Blender,or any 3D visualization software
+- Open .obj file of reconstructed interface in Meshlab, Blender, or any 3D visualization software

 ### Evaluation

-python ./apps/eval.py
+python -m apps.eval --name {name of experiment} --test_folder_path {path to processed image data} --load_netG_checkpoint_path {path to network weights}

 ## Related Research
 This code is an extension of "PIFu: Pixel-Aligned Implicit Function for High-Resolution Clothed Human Digitization" by Saito et al. (2019) \